Morris, defense lead No. 21 NC State past No. 20 Wake Forest

 THE TAKEAWAY

-Wake Forest: The Demon Deacons’ formula for success under Clawson has been avoiding self-inflicted mistakes.
+Wake Forest: The formula for the Demon Deacons’ success under Clawson has been avoiding self-inflicted mistakes like turnovers and penalties.
 They now have 11 turnovers in two games and had nine penalties for 74 yards in this one.

 N.C.
 State: N.C.
-State’s last two home games had featured comebacks from double-digit deficits after halftime, first from 17-3 down against Florida State and then last week’s rally from a 21-3 hole against Virginia Tech.
-No need this time, not with Morris looking steady and mobile all night while following eventual longtime NFL quarterback Philip Rivers as the program’s last true freshman QB starter.
+State’s last two home games had featured comebacks from double-digit deficits after halftime, first from 17-3 down at the break against Florida State and then last week’s rally from a 21-3 hole late in the third against Virginia Tech.
+This time the Wolfpack played from in front while Dave Doeren’s young quarterback looked steady and mobile all night, following eventual longtime NFL quarterback Philip Rivers as the last true freshman QB starter for the Wolfpack.

+”He’s going to be fun for y’all to watch,” Jones said of Morris.

 POLL IMPLICATIONS